 1. Stop Thinking About It as Time Management

 The simplest way to manage time is not to manage time at all.
 As mentioned earlier, no matter how you slice it, there are only 24 hours in your day.
-Maximizing productivity often it boils down to your ability to manage your energy.
-No time management advice in the world will replace your ability to focus and act when necessary.
+Maximizing productivity often boils down to your ability to manage your energy.
+No time management process in the world can replace your ability to focus and act when necessary.

 2. Find Harmony in Business and Your Personal Life

 Hate to break it to you folks but work-life balance — just like unicorns and the easter bunny — is a complete myth.
 When you’re a small business owner, it can be difficult to be away from work.
 But when you’re away from work, it can be hard to be present in your everyday life.
 Simply put, balance is all about arranging parts of a whole in an orderly manner.

 Seeking harmony in your personal and professional life is about prioritizing your time and schedule regardless of the amount of energy it takes.
 Depending on the stage you’re in with your business, different seasons in life are going to alter the balance, and that’s ok.

 For example: If you just opened your first brick-and-mortar store, it’s likely that you’re going to work long hours and spend less time with family and friends.
 This is totally understandable.
 However, you want to seek harmony in your personal and professional life by carving out time, if possible, each day, to dedicate to the priorities that exist beyond the four walls of your business.

 A good way to approach this is to create a to-do list of personal and professional priorities, then create a schedule and block out time for work and life accordingly.
 Everything else that falls outside of these priorities needs to be dropped, or squeezed in around existing responsibilities.
 This will require some fine-tuning.
 Be mindful of squeezing too much extra time into your crowded schedule, which can lead to burnout.